 Jane is also a generous contributor, recently doing all of the design work for our free podcast and donating her wage to the Red Cross during the bushfire season.

 Jane has a Diploma in Visual Communication and Graphic Design and is delighted to be able to combine her two passions in this exciting, innovative and essential social venture.

 If you would like to enquire about the Grow Your Mind artwork and view more of Jane’s work you can contact her at -

-Being surrounded by kids with big ideas and incredible opinions set Lisa on a path of podcast making.
+Lisa's podcast experience began at her son's school where she was surrounded by kids with big ideas and incredible opinions.
 After several years teaching primary ethics at her sons’ school, the seed was planted for ‘The Pod Squad’, a podcast-making workshop for school kids.

 Lisa is also a communications specialist with a passion for creating well-crafted messaging.
 She thrives in new social situations and loves bringing people together with purpose. email@example.com

 Annabelle is an NSW accredited primary school teacher.
 During her first two years of teaching, Grow Your Mind was brought into the school she was working at.
 Annabelle also participated in the NESA accredited teacher and school wellbeing course.
 She loved the concept behind it and saw it's amazing potential.
 Having a keen interest in health and wellness, Annabelle was excited about bringing Grow Your Mind into her classroom to develop her students' awareness of their mental health in a fun and playful way.
 Annabelle ran the first preschool pilot program for Grow Your Mind.